inf112-v19/HumbleDevs/documents/assignments/oblig3.md

 <H5>Write down some points about what the different roles actually mean to you.<H/5>

-- The roles means that everyone has their own responsibility to contribute to the progress of the game
+- The roles means that everyone has their own responsibility to contribute to the progress of the gui
 - Everyone in the group is comfortable with their assigned task

 <H5>Are there any experiences either team-wise or regarding project methodology that is worth mentioning?<H/5>

 - We have had great success with pair-programming when some of us have been stuck on a problem.
 It has always solved the problem and it has also contributed to a better understanding of both our implementation and programming in general.
 Pair programming is therefore something we would like to do even more in the upcoming periods.
-- We have also thought about reviewing the code more frequently in plenary, so that everyone knows how the game works, and why we have made it like this.
+- We have also thought about reviewing the code more frequently in plenary, so that everyone knows how the gui works, and why we have made it like this.
 - We have been better at using the github project board and we all agree on that it has helped us structure the project more than before.
 Still, there is room for improvement.
 We could make the subtasks even smaller, which will give an even better overview of the project and what needs to be done.
 This will highlight the missing parts and everyone on the group will always have something to do.

 <H5> Does the team think the choices you've made are good?
 If not, what can you do differently to improve the way the team works? <H/5>

-- We are overall satisfied with the important choices we have made so far, but we have made minor technical choices about the game that haven’t been optimal, e.g.
+- We are overall satisfied with the important choices we have made so far, but we have made minor technical choices about the gui that haven’t been optimal, e.g.
 We have made some poor decisions when it comes to Libgdx.
 We started by doing it in a way that was way too complicated, but it’s not surprising to make bad decision when you have little to no knowledge about the subject in advance.
 - We are pleased with most of our choices and doesn’t think there are much to change, but we may want to discuss the important choices more openly with the whole group.
 That will increase everyone knowledge about the issues we are facing, and an understanding of why we choose to do something in a particular way is important that everyone is aware of.